 The intermediate levels are B1 and B2, at which you can understand the main ideas of complex texts on concrete and abstract topics, including technical discussions in your field of specialisation.
 You can interact with a degree of fluency and spontaneity that makes regular interaction with native speakers quite possible without strain for either party.
 You can produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.

 Proficiency levels are C1 and C2.
-These levels take several years of studying and at level C1, you can understand a wide range of demanding, longer texts, and recognise implicit meaning.
-You can express yourself fluently and spontaneously without much obvious searching for expressions; can use language flexibly and effectively for social, academic and professional purposes.
+These levels take several years of studying, and at level C1, you can understand a wide range of demanding, longer texts and recognise implicit meaning.
+You can express yourself fluently and spontaneously without much obvious searching for expressions; you can use language flexibly and effectively for social, academic and professional purposes.
 With ease, you can produce clear, well-structured, detailed texts on complex subjects, showing controlled use of organisational patterns, connectors and cohesive devices.
-At level C2 you can understand with ease virtually everything heard or read; can summarise information from different spoken and written sources, reconstructing arguments and accounts in a coherent presentation.
-You can express yourself spontaneously, very fluently and precisely, differentiating finer shades of meaning even in more complex situations.
+At level C2, you can easily understand virtually everything heard or read; you can summarise information from different spoken and written sources, reconstructing arguments and accounts in a coherent presentation.
+You can express yourself spontaneously, fluently and precisely, differentiating more subtle shades of meaning even in more complex situations.